 Judge, Sabathia, Astros honored by New York baseball writers

-NEW YORK (AP) -- Yankees slugger Aaron Judge and the World Series champion Houston Astros are the big winners in awards voting by the New York chapter of the Baseball Writers' Association of America.
+NEW YORK (AP) — Yankees slugger Aaron Judge and the World Series champion Houston Astros were big winners Wednesday in voting by the New York chapter of the Baseball Writers' Association of America.

-Judge was selected New York player of the year Wednesday and also will receive the Joe DiMaggio Toast of the Town award at the chapter's annual dinner on Jan.
+Judge was selected New York player of the year and the rookie outfielder also will receive the Joe DiMaggio Toast of the Town award at the chapter's 95th annual dinner on Jan.
 28 in Manhattan.

 Astros ace Justin Verlander and second baseman Jose Altuve shared the Babe Ruth award as postseason MVP.
 Houston center fielder George Springer, the World Series MVP, was honored with the Arthur and Milton Richman You Gotta Have Heart award for overcoming a severe stutter.
 Astros shortstop Carlos Correa will receive the Joan Payson/Shannon Forde award for community service after leading hurricane relief efforts in his native Puerto Rico.

-Yankees pitcher CC Sabathia gets the Ben Epstein/Dan Castellano Good Guy award.
+New York Yankees pitcher CC Sabathia got the Ben Epstein/Dan Castellano Good Guy award.

+The Willie, Mickey & The Duke award will go to the 1998 Yankees on the 20th anniversary of their championship season.
+That dominant team — led by Derek Jeter, Mariano Rivera, Bernie Williams and others — compiled an incredible 125-50 record, including postseason games.

+The Casey Stengel You Could Look It Up award went to former New York Mets first baseman John Olerud, who batted .354 in 1998.
+That remains the highest single-season mark in franchise history.

 More AP baseball: https://apnews.com/tag/MLBbaseball